romeoahmed/pyssoier_ans_cpp/README.md

 ## License
 This project is licensed under the **MIT** license.
-See [LICENSE](https://github.com/romeoahmed/pyssoier_answer_cpp/tree/main/LICENSE) file for full information.
+See the [LICENSE](https://github.com/romeoahmed/pyssoier_answer_cpp/tree/main/LICENSE) file for details.